Shanghai Hongqiao International Airport Guide (SHA)

 Duty-free shopping can be found just outside the airport entrance.
 Chinese specialities, such as silk clothing and scroll paintings, are available for purchase within the terminals, and there is also a range of international luxury boutiques to explore.

 Luggage trolley hire is available at various points within the terminals.
 Uniformed porters can be hired to assist with baggage – travellers should note that tipping is not allowed.
-A left-luggage service is available for those wishing to secure their luggage.
-Enquiries into lost or found items should be made to the lost property office in the arrivals hall of Terminal 2 (tel: (021) 2238 1085).
+A left-luggage service (tel: +86 21 2238 1085) is available on the Arrival Level for those wishing to secure their luggage.
+Baby strollers are available to use free of charge in Terminal 2.
+Enquiries into lost or found items should be made to the lost property office in either Terminal 1 (tel: +86 21 2234 2071) or Terminal 2 (tel: +86 21 2238 1086) depending on where in the airport the item was lost.

-Three small business centres at the airport offer copying, fax and internet services – one is located in Terminal 1 and two are in Terminal 2.
-For more extensive business facilities, the Shanghai International Airport Hotel (tel: (021) 6268 8866; www.siah.com) provides various meeting rooms, telephone, fax and photocopying facilities, as well as catering services.
-A selection of VIP lounges are located in the departures area.
+There are two small business centres at the airport offering copying, fax and internet services – one is located in Terminal 1 and the other in Terminal 2.
+For more extensive business facilities, the nearby Shanghai International Airport Hotel (tel: +86 21 6268 8866; www.siah.com) provides various meeting rooms, telephone, fax and photocopying facilities, as well as catering services.
+Back at the airport, a selection of VIP lounges are located in the departures area.

 Extensive long- and short-term parking is available in front of both terminal buildings.